Tornao2/VampireSurvivorsLike/README.md

 Exiting from the in game menu does not update the coin amount, it is updated upon player's death or victory.

-# Demonstration

-Demonstration of the project at: https://www.youtube.com/watch?v=4WL2gd17ylE